rivondave/Educational-Speech-Chatbot/README.md

-Also note that this project is not completed yet.
+Also note that this project is not completed yet, For complains contact daviderivon@gmail.com or davesecnd@gmail.com

 Gracias, Amigos! 😎.